microsoft/hands-on-lab-azure-managed-redis/docs/workshop.md

 <div class="task" data-title="Task">

-> - Set the Azure Cosmos DB Ednpoint in the `appsettings.Development.json` file
+> - Set the Azure Cosmos DB Endpoint in the `appsettings.Development.json` file
 > - Set the Redis Endpoint in the `appsettings.Development.json` file (in preparation for the next lab)
 > - Set `SIMULATED_DB_LATENCY_IN_SECONDS` to `"1"`
 > - Run the API in your devcontainer or using the provided GitHub Codespace.